TylerTemp/SaintsField/README.md

 #### `AnimatorParam` ###

-A dropdown selector for animator parameter.
+A dropdown selector for an animator parameter.

 *   `string animatorName`